Yproximite/yProx-CLI/docs/handlers.md

 ## Rollup

 Used for building modern applications.
-It supports Vue components and ES6 modules.
+It supports Vue components, ES6 modules and run [Babel](./babel.md).

 In production environment, it minimizes files and generates sourcemaps.